Data Risk Management: Framework, Assessment & Strategies

 This data uploads to attacker servers within minutes.
 Fresh credentials hit criminal marketplaces the same day.
 Unlike credentials from old breaches, infostealer logs contain passwords that victims are actively using right now.

-What makes infostealers particularly dangerous is the session tokens they capture.
+Infostealers are especially dangerous because of the session tokens they capture.
 These tokens let attackers hijack authenticated sessions without needing the password or MFA code.
 They simply import the stolen cookie and continue where the victim left off.

 When companies get breached, their user credentials leak.
 These credentials end up in combo lists that contain millions of username-password pairs from multiple breaches combined.

-Credential stuffing is an automated attack where attackers test stolen username-password pairs against multiple sites at scale.
-It exploits password reuse - a credential leaked from one service often works on others.
+Credential stuffing is an automated attack where bots test stolen username-password pairs against multiple sites at scale.
+It exploits password reuse.
+A credential leaked from one service often works on others.
+If your employees reuse passwords across personal and corporate accounts, a single breach can give attackers a way into your systems.

 Attackers use botnets to distribute credential stuffing attempts across thousands of IP addresses, evading rate limiting and detection.
 A password leaked from a shopping site might also work for the victim’s corporate VPN.

 Phishing remains one of the most effective ways to steal credentials.
-Attackers create convincing fake login pages that capture credentials in real-time.
-Modern phishing kits can intercept MFA codes, forwarding them to attackers before they expire.
+Attackers create convincing fake login pages that capture credentials in real time.
+Modern phishing kits can even intercept MFA codes and forward them to attackers before they expire.

 Social engineering bypasses technical controls entirely.
 Attackers impersonate IT support or executives to trick employees into revealing credentials.
 Fake vendor communications work too.

-Not all ATO solutions address the same problems.
-Choosing the right platform depends on which gaps exist in your current security stack.
+Not all account takeover solutions address the same problems.
+Choosing the right one depends on which gaps exist in your current security stack.

-Proactive credential detection finds compromised passwords before attackers exploit them.
+Credential intelligence finds exposed passwords early enough to reset them.
 Look for platforms that monitor:

 The key metric is detection speed.
 Credentials can appear on the dark web and be exploited within hours.
-Real-time monitoring matters more than periodic scans.
+Continuous account takeover monitoring matters more than periodic scans.

 Runtime detection catches attacks in progress.
-Effective behavioral analytics should flag:
+Your behavioral analytics should flag:

 The challenge is tuning detection to minimize false positives without missing real attacks.
 Too many alerts burn out your analysts.